UmarHassanMalik/Cloud-/Week 2 Day (2).md

 | ----------- | ----------- |   ----------- |
 |US East (Northern Virginia) |    us-east-1       |    6 |
 |US East (Ohio)  |  us-east-2    |  	3 |

+<h3> AWS Zones </h3>
+An availability zone is a standalone data center or set of data centers within a Region.
+Each availability zone operates independently, so a failure in one won't affect others.
+In disaster recovery plans, enterprises use multiple availability zones to increase redundancy and reliability.

 <h3> Availability Zones ID </h3>